b4winckler/src-lorenz-renorm-conj/README.md

 ```
 The first two are the unstable eigenvalues associated with moving the critical
 values; the last is the eigenvalue associated with moving the critical point.
-This is an example of type A in the renormalization conjecture.
+This is an example of type A in the Lorenz Renormalization Conjecture.

 Plot column 1 vs 2 (for f), and column 3 vs 4 (for Rf).
 For example, here's
 how to do it in R: